 Contact your local Bank of Marin branch today to discuss your Overdraft Protection options.

 Overdraft Practices – Questions & Answers

-How can Bank of Marin’s Overdraft Solutions help me?
+How can Bank of Marin’s overdraft solutions help me?

 Are there other ways that I can still overdraw my account?

 Yes.
-Payments made by checks, and other transactions using your checking account number, plus recurring and automatic bill payments may still overdraw your account.
+Payments made by checks and other transactions using your checking account number, and recurring and automatic bill payments may still overdraw your account.
 Bank of Marin may continue to provide overdraft services for these types of transactions and charge you an overdraft item fee, up to 3 per day.
 Bank of Marin pays these overdrafts at our discretion, which means we do not guarantee that we will always authorize and pay any type of transaction.
 If we do not authorize and pay an overdraft, your transaction will be returned or declined.

 What is the difference between single, everyday debit card transactions and recurring debit card transactions?

 Single, everyday debit card transactions are one-time purchases you make during your daily spending.
 This can include one-time transactions at stores, online, or over the phone.
 Recurring debit card transactions are the regular payments set up with businesses ahead of time using your checking or debit card number and which are authorized for ongoing use.
 This includes monthly membership fees and bills such as utility and phone bills.